Khangdang1690/gmail_auto/README.md

 - A Supabase account
 - An OpenAI account
 - Python 3.11 or later
-- Poetry (for managing Python dependencies)
+- uv (for managing Python dependencies)

 ### Installation